-This is a beautiful beach and a great place to walk, enjoy the coastal scenery or beachcomb.
-Caution to visitors; be aware of the tide!
+Please be aware of the tide when exploring the beach and headlands of Hug Point State Recreation Site!
 It is possible to become stranded at high tide when exploring the point.
-Take a look at the stagecoach trail, the view of Haystack Rock, a small waterfall and the two caves around the point, but have a plan before straying too far.
-Pick up a tide book at one of the local shops, have fun and be safe.
+Take a look at the stagecoach trail, the view of Haystack Rock to the north and the two caves around the point, but please do so in a safe manner.